drfeinberg/PNB-2A03/README.md

-Materials were adapted from: https://github.com/COGS18/Materials and https://automatetheboringstuff.com/
+This course was forked and adapted from: https://github.com/COGS18/ and https://automatetheboringstuff.com/